Diet

 What To Feed My Guinea Pig?

-Guinea pigs require a diet high in fibre and protein, with some fats, carbohydrates, vitamins and minerals.
-Fibre is a critical part of a guinea pig’s diet.
-Diets lacking fibre have been associated with gastrointestinal and dental diseases.
+Guinea pigs need a diet that is high in fibre and protein, with some fats, carbohydrates, vitamins, and minerals.
+Fibre is especially important, as diets low in fibre can cause serious gastrointestinal and dental problems.

-Guinea pigs love fresh grass, which is great for their digestive and dental health.
-Providing time on the lawn in a secure cage is a great way to provide grass to your pet.
+Guinea pigs also love fresh grass, which is excellent for their digestion and teeth.
+Allowing them time on the lawn in a secure cage is a great way to provide this.

 Guinea pigs' diet should be made up of unlimited fresh water & hay.
 Around 1 cup of fresh veggies and forage a day per Guinea Pig.
 Each pellet brand recommends a different amount per Guinea Pig so please check what the brand you use recommends - we have found the overall favourite brand of Guinea Pigs is Burgess which you can buy from Pet.Kiwi, Animates, Pet Stock & One Stop Bunny Shop.
 A small amount of their diet can be made up of treats - aka fruit.